 my public key.

 Julian Oliver grew up on a small farm in New Zealand, raised on bowhunting, trapping, skinning, eeling, farm-work, pre-desktop computers and a really nice collection of early electronic and experimental music.

 On becoming an adult Julian became vegetarian, discovering that all the deforestation, water pollution, loss of wild, containment, selective breeding, fear, slaughter, refrigeration, plastic and general horribleness of animal agriculture wasn’t necessary to be a healthy human being.
-For these reasons he hasn’t killed and/or eaten an animal since and is a determined anti-speciesist.
+For these reasons he hasn’t killed and/or eaten an animal since (now vegan) and is a determined anti-speciesist.

 He’s a long-time fan of GNU/Linux and Free, Open Source Software, having used Debian GNU/Linux as his primary computing platform since the year 2000.
 What he hasn’t learned from collaboration he has taught himself.

 Julian is a devotee of the bow and arrow, shooting in the ancient instinctive

 (‘barebow’) style.
 He trains on a Bodnik 30lb Slick Stick hybrid longbow and

 Stick hunting hybrid longbow when in the field (usually a forest).